 The literature of Egypt is among the earliest recorded literature of any civilization in the world.
-Influenced primarily by religious themes, early Egyptian literature includes texts written not only on papyrus, the reed used by the scribes, but also works recorded on temple, tomb, and pyramid walls, obelisks, and tablets etc.
+Influenced primarily by religious themes, early Egyptian literature includes texts written not only on papyrus, the reed used by the scribes, but also works recorded on the temple, tomb, pyramid walls, obelisks, tablets, etc.

 The Book of the Gates, describing various gates that need to be passed through by a newly-deceased soul, is known for its graphic description of various Egyptian goddesses and provides remarkable insight into the pantheon.
 Versions of the text and pictorial depictions appear on the walls of many royal tombs of the New Kingdom.

 The controversial Book of Abraham, supposedly written by Abraham in Egypt is replete with esoteric import and is among the earliest papyri books in the world.
 There has, however, been much controversy with regard to the interpretations of the book as presented by Joseph Smith and the Egyptologists in general.